 No calling from God is dependent upon a person’s health.
+Mental illnesses like anxiety, depression, PTSD, are not a sin but a health condition.
 Nobody needs to have their lives together for God to use them.
 We are each uniquely crafted to do specific things only we can do, based on who we are, what’s happened to us, and how our minds and emotions work.
 God knows the innermost workings of our bodies, our minds, our souls, and our spirits, and created good works for us to do because of the way we work.

-Perhaps the key passage to understanding calling from God and the intimacy of it is Ephesians 2:8-10 —
+Perhaps the key passage to understanding calling from God and the intimacy of it is EPHESIANS 2:8-10 NLT —

 “God saved you by his grace when you believed.
 And you can’t take credit for this; it is a gift from God.
 Salvation is not a reward for the good things we have done, so none of us can boast about it.
 For we are God’s masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things he planned for us long ago.”